The mirror conjecture for minuscule flag varieties: Generalization of Zhu's theorem

 \subsection{Quantization}

-We first recall the descriptions of certain spaces of $\g^\vee$-opers from \cite{Beilinson-Drinfeld,Frenkel:book-Langlands-loop,Zhu:FG-HNY}.
-(The Lie algebra $\g^\vee$ will be suppressed from the notation).
-Fix an $\sl_2$-triple $\{e,h,f\}$ in $\g^\vee$, where $f$ is the principal nilpotent.
+We recall the descriptions of certain spaces of $\g^\vee$-opers from \cite[\S5]{Zhu:FG-HNY}.
+(The Lie algebra $\g^\vee$ will be suppressed from the notation, so that we write \(\Op\) for what is denoted \(\Op_{{}^L\g}\) in \cite{Zhu:FG-HNY}).
+Recall from \S\ref{s:principal-sl2} the principal $\sl_2$-triple $(x_p,2\rho^\vee,y_p)$ in $\g^\vee$.
 The space $\Op(D_x^\times)$ of opers on the formal punctured disk centered at $x$ can be identified with the space of operators

 where $z$ is a local coordinate at $x$.
-The space $\Op(D_0)_{\RS}$ of opers with regular singularities at $0$ can be identified with the space of operators
+The space $\Op(D_0)_{\RS}$ of opers on the formal disk centered at \(0\) with regular singularities can be identified with the space of operators